-The Pool and Community Center project is a major undertaking that will provide a boost to building activity and sale tax throughout the project.
-We need to be deliberate about addressing the maintenance needs of the new facilities once they are completed, while planning for the ongoing costs of providing parks and recreation services overall.
+The Pool and Community Center project is a major undertaking that will provide a boost to building activity and sales tax throughout the project.
+We need to be deliberate about addressing the maintenance needs for the new facilities once they are completed, while planning for the ongoing costs of providing parks and recreation services overall.

 Due to being predominately residential, there is a need to continue to grow and diversify the City's revenue base to meet the needs of the community.
-The City continues to work on development and redevelopment opportunities within the City, and collaboration with neighboring cities and developers to make the most our limited commercial areas is progressing.
+The City continues to work on development and redevelopment opportunities within the City.
+Collaboration with neighboring cities and developers is progressing to make the most our limited commercial areas.
 By clearly targeting resources and visioning for the future, the City will be able to provide quality services into the future.

 This budget is the result of many hours of preparation and financial projections by department managers and their staff who all worked exceptionally hard to have a balanced budget.
 On behalf of the entire City staff we thank you Council and citizens for all your help and the opportunity to be of service to the City of Fircrest.
-City staff stand ready to assist the City Council in finalizing the budget for fiscal year 2020.